About Me

 Research Statement

-My research is driven by the goal of ensuring the safe and responsible use of LLMs through interpretable techniques for content detection.
-As LLMs expand across domains, risks like misinformation, academic ethics violations, and plagiarism must be addressed.
+My research is driven by the goal of ensuring the safe and responsible use of LLMs through interpretable techniques for LLM-generated text and code detection.

 I extract features such as word spacing, part-of-speech (POS) n-grams, and comma usage in text, and naming convention consistency or indentation in code.
-These features are then used in interpretable classifiers.
+These features are then used in lightweight classifiers.

 LLM watermarking: